Denture Stabilization in Melbourne

 This means that if you've been missing teeth for years, you still qualify for an implant-supported snap-on denture.

 New Patient Special Offer

-The first step in getting your dental implant-supported snap-on denture is a comprehensive exam, X-rays and consultation with our team of dentists led by Dr. Lee Sheldon.
+The first step toward getting your dental implant-supported snap-on denture is getting a comprehensive exam, X-rays and consultation with our team of dentists led by Dr. Lee Sheldon.